Holm99/iBlockyCompanion-1.20.6/README.md

 If you encounter any issues or have questions, please open an issue on GitHub.
 We will do our best to help you out!

-## License

-This project is licensed under the CC0-1.0 License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements